neherlab/pangraph/docs/src/tutorials/tutorial_3.md

 ## Explore block alignments with the panX visualization

 This export format was designed to be compatible with the [panX visualization](https://github.com/neherlab/pan-genome-visualization).
-This visualization was originally created for gene clusters, but it is equally informative if one uses block alignments instead of gene alignments.
-The repository contains instructions on how to set up the visualization.
+This visualization was originally created for exploring gene clusters, but it is equally informative if one uses block alignments instead of gene alignments.
+The panX repository linked above contains instructions on how to set up the visualization.

 For our example we need to:
 - clone the repository and perform the setup